The Corporate Immigration Review: Germany

 Family members, regardless of their citizenship, accompanying or joining an EU citizen who satisfies these conditions, also have the right of residence for more than three months.

 The above did also still apply to nationals of the United Kingdom until 31 December 2020.
-Following very tough negotiations, EU and UK negotiators agreed, in December 2018, in the first phase of the exit negotiations concerning the rights of their nationals and then, in the withdrawal agreement,12 on a transitional arrangement until 31 December 2020 (which the UK government refers to as the 'implementation period').
+Following very tough negotiations, EU and UK negotiators agreed, in December 2018, in the first phase of the exit negotiations concerning the rights of their nationals and then, in the withdrawal agreement,11 on a transitional arrangement until 31 December 2020 (which the UK government refers to as the 'implementation period').
 This entered into force as a result of ratification by the United Kingdom and the EU and provided for the aforementioned rights of EU citizens to apply to UK citizens until 31 December 2020.
-The Withdrawal Agreement provided for a transitional period until 31 December 2020, but this is subject to a one-off extension of the transitional period by a maximum of one or two years, which would require unanimous agreement by 30 June 2020, pursuant to Article 132 of the Withdrawal Agreement).
-In the meantime, the EU and the UK agreed upon The EU–UK trade and cooperation agreement13 setting out their relationship post-Brexit in further detail.
+The Withdrawal Agreement provided for a transitional period until 31 December 2020.
+In the meantime, the EU and the UK agreed upon the EU–UK trade and cooperation agreement12 setting out their relationship post-Brexit in further detail that cannot be covered here.

 Other European Economic Area nationals and Swiss nationals